|Size||155 mm x 72 mm|

 All denominations of the new series have surfaces printed in fluorescent ink, visible under UV light.
 This quality applies also to the security thread and invisible fibres.

-(visible design inside the letter).
+(visible design inside the paper).
 Each banknote has a three-dimensional watermark, a portrait that corresponds to the main portrait of the banknote, when seen against the light.